 Expansion is essentially the opposite of compression.

 What is audio expanding?
 Expanding can be thought of as the opposite of compression.
 It aims to increase the dynamic range of the signal.
-An expander will reduce the amplitude of the signal if it drops below the set threshold, thereby “expanding” the signal’s dynamic range.
+An expander will reduce the signal’s amplitude if it drops below the set threshold, thereby “expanding” the signal’s dynamic range.